sahuguet/minimacy/cheat-sheet.md

 This is a list of examples to better understand the Minimacy language constructs.
 See https://minimacy.net/book/#//tm:0 for more details.

-Note: `]` is the prefix used to show what you type.
+All examples are run against the Minimacy top-level REPL (`topLevel.mcy`).
+You can launch it by running `minimacy topLevel.mcy` from the command line.
+See [here](https://minimacy.net/book/#/page/page:369,tag$:toc_2,tm:0) for your proper setup, if needed.
+In the examples below, `]` is the prefix used to show what you type (you don't have to type it).
 The rest is returned by the Minimacy compiler/interpreter.
-All examples are run against using `minimacy topLevel.mcy`.
-See [here](https://minimacy.net/book/#/page/page:369,tag$:toc_2,tm:0) for your proper setup, if needed.

 ## Lists